mozilla/glean/docs/user/metrics/string_list.md

 // Does it have the expected value?
 // IMPORTANT: It may have been truncated -- see "Limits" below assertEquals(listOf("Google", "DuckDuckGo"), Search.engines.testGetValue())
+// Were any of the values too long, and thus an error was recorded? assertEquals(1, Search.engines.testGetNumRecordedErrors(ErrorType.InvalidValue))
 ```

 </div>